DealingLace/HDAnywhereMHUB-HA/README.md

 ### 3. Entity Names

-Each media player entity is named based on the MHUB device name and the output port (e.g., MHUB U (4x3+1) A, MHUB U (4x3+1) B).
+Each media player entity is named based on the MHUB device name and the output port.

-- Note that the device name is not the component name from the manufacturer, rather what was assigned to it during setup (eg., House Coolguys A, House Coolguys B)
+- Note that the device name is not the component name from the manufacturer, rather what was assigned to it during setup (eg. House CoolGuy A, House CoolGuy B)

 ### 4. Unique Entity IDs